UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Offers

-In the **Retail Mode**, offers represent a collection of `OfferParts`, representing bookable elements that covers exactly one a specific trip (or the requested section of a trip in case of allocator request to an nTM Provider).
+In **Retailer Mode**, offers represent a collection of `OfferParts`, representing bookable elements that covers exactly one a specific trip (or the requested section of a trip in case of request to a FareProvider).
 Note that the offer contains a reference to the trip resource it is built for, although this reference can be redundant when the `TripOffer` the offer is part of is already known to the API consumer

 Some of these elements can be optional (see further).

-In the **Fare Mode**, an offer will not contain offer parts but it will contain a fare element, that the allocator can use to build the final product to be sold to travellers.
+In **Distributor Mode**, an offer will not contain offer parts but it will contain a fare element, that the distributor can use to build the final product to be sold to passengers.
 There can also be hybrid situations where offers will contain both offer parts and fares if the provider offers product in the two flavors.